bsmith89/strain-corr/doc/manuscript/manuscript.md

 was supported by a Computational Innovation Postdoctoral Fellowship from the Noyce Initiative for Digital Transformation in Computational Biology and Health Data Science.
-JA was supported by funding from the Kenneth Rainin Foundation and the Crohn’s and Colitis Foundation.
+JA was supported by funding from the Kenneth Rainin Foundation and the Crohn's and Colitis Foundation.
 The authors thank Françoise Chanut for extensive editorial support.

 ## Author Contributions